mattr21/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+      1) Express middleware
+      2) Express routing

 - [ ] Describe Middleware?

+      Middleware is added functionality that sits in the middle of the request and the route.

 - [ ] Describe a Resource?

+      A resource is what is given by the endpoint.

 - [ ] What can the API return to help clients know if a request was successful?

+      Status codes and messages.

 - [ ] How can we partition our application into sub-applications?

+      Separate server code from index.js and build out specific routes.

 ## Project Setup